kcmoliveira/skipchallenge/README.md

 # Skipchallenge
 This provide API microservices for a product delivery application.
 It contains:

-  - Docker for MySQL and RabbitMQ (the last one is to be done);
+  - Docker for MySQL and RabbitMQ;
-  - One microservice for authentiation (because of the time, the restaurant authentication part uses the password in the restaurant table);
+  - One microservice for authentiation;
   - One microservice for creating users accounts;
   - One microservice for creating restaurants;
   - One microservice for creating products for the restaurants;